uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 UBOS at deployment time.

-Variable ``${appconfig.apache2.dir}`` refers to the top-level Apache directory that maps to the hostname and context path picked by the user when deploying this app (think of it as the Apache Docroot for this virtual host, or a subdirectory if not installed at the root of the site).
+Variable ``${appconfig.apache2.dir}`` refers to the top-level Apache directory that maps to the hostname and context path picked by the user when deploying this :term:`App` (think of it as the Apache Docroot for this virtual host, or a subdirectory if not installed at the root of the :term:`Site`).

-However, we point Passenger to ``${appconfig.datadir}/approot`` as the place where it finds the Rails app, as discussed above.
-We run Passenger as user and group ``http``, like the Apache web server itself, to make it easier for sites that use a mix of RoR and other types of applications.
+However, we point Passenger to ``${appconfig.datadir}/approot`` as the place where it finds the Rails :term:`App`, as discussed above.
+We run Passenger as user and group ``http``, like the Apache web server itself, to make it easier for :term:`Sites <Site>` that use a mix of RoR and other types of applications.

 Finally, we pass the values of the customizationpoints ``railsmasterkey`` and